0804EshitaSharma/e-commerce-app/README.md

 4. Product Page:
    - An option to Email or Post a message on Facebook to share products with friends.

+5. Admin View:
+   - An admin view that permits the admin to add new products, update and delete existing ones from MongoDB database.

 Florence Situ